Visiting Bhutan in May: Best Weather and Top Places to Visit

 Conclusion

-May in Bhutan is the last of the spring season months and the start of the rainy wetter months, but is one of the best times for Bhutan tours.
-You may experience some rain during your stay in May, but in the earlier part of the month, this is less than later in the month.
-Temperatures are also warmer in May than in the rest of spring, as the weather is getting ready for the hotter summer months.
-And while you may see a little rainfall during your stay here, it is never enough to spoil the enjoyment of this last true Himalayan Shangri-La.
+May in Bhutan is the last of the spring months and the start of the rainy, wetter season.
+It is one of the best times for Bhutan tours.
+You may experience some rain toward the end of the month, but the warm weather is pleasant for exploring cities and beautiful natural surroundings.
+What rain that does fall is never enough to spoil the enjoyment of this last true Himalayan Shangri-La.
+If you need any help planning your Bhutan tour in May, feel free to contact us for assistance from local tour experts.

 Recommended Bhutan Tour Packages